xrizer#

 Application developers: The OpenVR implementation is incomplete and contains only what’s necessary to run most games for compatibility and may omit certain information - if you plan to implement software, utilize the OpenXR API.

-See the xrizer README for instructions.
+See the xrizer README for installation instructions.

 Edit your profile and change the ‘OpenVR Compatibility Type’ to xrizer.

-Using full body trackers #
+Using full body trackers#

-To use the above fork, follow these steps:
+To use the above branch:

 • Click the three dots next to the profile selector and select ‘Edit profile’